jean-michel-gonet/angular-backtest/README.md

 ![Buy & Hold on IBEX-35, with market timing since 1996](src/assets/doc/buy-and-hold-on-ibex35-with-market-timing.png)

 Looks really nice.
 However, if you want to scare yourself, try starting the simulation in 2006.
+Or worse, in 2008.

 ### Understand what's happening
 Angular is not a difficult language, and you don't need to master it to go further.